okbob/plpgsql_check/README.md

 # Limits

 <i>plpgsql_check</i> should find almost all errors on really static code.
-When developer uses some
+When developer use some
 PLpgSQL's dynamic features like dynamic SQL or record data type, then false positives are possible.
 These should be rare - in well written code - and then the affected function should be redesigned or plpgsql_check should be disabled for this function.